All visitors must hold a round trip ticket.

 Visitors are allowed to stay for 90 days; this is renewable one time only

-Must be valid for a minimum of 6 months
+Must be valid for the duration of your trip.

 Children under 16 years can travel on their parents passports (provided that they are not traveling through the US).

 Non-refundable Application Fee $100

 Single Visitor’s Visa $150